Montague Township School District: Schools

-Montague School was previously K-6, but when the send-receive agreement with Port Jervis was phased out, the school became a K-8.
-The district had a planned expansion, approved by 4-2 by the school board and scheduled to be put up for a public vote on September 30, 2014.
+Montague School was previously K–6, but when the send-receive agreement with Port Jervis was phased out, the school became K–8.
+The district had a planned expansion, approved by 4–2 by the school board and scheduled to be put up for a public vote on September 30, 2014.

 Administration

 Core members of the district's administration are: